gagagu/Mobiflight-A320-Efis-Fcu-Display-with-ESP32/README.md

 ## Current State
 The code is nearly finished and the displays are working.
 It needs only a bit of code optimizing.
+For easier testing i have used the Fly By Wire A320 with Mobiflight.

 see here: https://youtu.be/THG--IoW4VU